 Pushing the six-cores to 5.2GHz unfortunately proved to be too unstable to even get Windows 10 to load properly.
 While this might seem disappointingly short from the 8700K’s maximum speed of 4.7GHz, we’re impressed with how little extra heat and power demands overclocking created.

-Overall, the Intel 8700K stayed relatively cool, maxing out at only 76-degrees Celsius while operating normally and comfortably seated under a Thermaltake triple-radiator as its cooling blanket.
-The only time it got a little hot under the covers was when we overclocked the CPU to the aforementioned 5.1GHz, wherein it reached a peak temperature of 87-degrees Celsius.
+At the end of the day, the Intel Core i7-8700K stays relatively cool, maxing out at just 76 degrees, while operating normally and comfortably under a Thermaltake triple radiator as its cooling blanket.
+The only time it got a bit hot under the covers was when we overclocked the processor to that 5.1GHz mark, where it reached a peak temperature of 87 degrees.